Artistic Leadership

 Eliza Rubenstein, Artistic Director

-Eliza Rubenstein is the Director of Choral and Vocal Activities at Orange Coast College and the Artistic Director of the Long Beach Chorale & Chamber Orchestra, in addition to serving as the Artistic Director for the OCWC since January 2000.
+Eliza Rubenstein has served as the Artistic Director of the OCWC since January 2000.
+She is also the Director of Choral and Vocal Activities at Orange Coast College and the former Artistic Director of the Long Beach Chorale and Chamber Orchestra.
 Born into a musical family in Missouri, she told her parents when she was four that she wanted to take violin lessons so that she could “play on street corners for money” when she grew up.
 Though that particular career path was diverted, she studied choral conducting and English literature at the Oberlin Conservatory of Music before moving to California to earn her master’s degree at UC-Irvine.
-Choruses under her direction have performed throughout the United States and the United Kingdom, and she made her Carnegie Hall debut in June 2017, conducting the Carnegie premiere of Kirke Mechem’s choral-orchestral cantata “Songs of the Slave.”
+Choruses under her direction have performed throughout the United States and the United Kingdom, and she made her Carnegie Hall debut in June 2017, conducting the Carnegie premiere of Kirke Mechem’s choral-orchestral cantata Songs of the Slave.
+She has conducted three major performances at Carnegie Hall since 2017, most recently Haydn’s Lord Nelson Mass preceded by the OCWC’s debut at Carnegie Hall in a spotlight performance on June 27, 2022.
 She also serves on the board of the California Choral Directors’ Association as the editor of the award-winning Cantate magazine.

-Eliza can be reached at eliza@ocwomenschorus.org.
+Eliza can be reached at [email protected].

 Sarah Hughes, Assistant Director